juanmardikian/Foreign-Exchange-P2/project-worksheet.md

 ## Priority Matrix

-Add in a picture of your Priority Matrix
+Add in a picture of your Priority Matrix(use x and y coordinates for priority and time.)

 ## Functional Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.